-- 28. The minimum size for bluefin tuna caught in the eastern Atlantic and Mediterranean shall be 30 kg or 115 cm fork length.
+- 28. The minimum size for bluefin tuna caught in the eastern Atlantic and Mediterranean Sea shall be 30 kg or 115 cm fork length.
 Therefore, CPCs shall take the necessary measures to prohibit catching, retaining on board, transhipping, transferring, landing, transporting, storing, selling, displaying or offering for sale bluefin tuna weighing less than 30 kg or with fork length of less than 115 cm. - 29.
-By derogation from paragraph 28, a minimum size for bluefin tuna of 8 kg or 75 cm fork length shall apply to the following situations (see Annex 1). - a) Bluefin tuna caught in the eastern Atlantic by baitboats and trolling boats. - b) Bluefin tuna caught in the Mediterranean sea by the small scale coastal fleet fishery for fresh fish by baitboats, longliners and handliners; - c) Bluefin tuna caught in the Adriatic Sea for farming purposes.
+By derogation from paragraph 28, a minimum size for bluefin tuna of 8 kg or 75 cm fork length shall apply to the following situations (see Annex 1). - a) Bluefin tuna caught in the eastern Atlantic by baitboats and trolling boats; - b) Bluefin tuna caught in the Mediterranean Sea by the small scale coastal fleet fishery for fresh fish by baitboats, longliners and handliners; - c) Bluefin tuna caught in the Adriatic Sea for farming purposes.

-Notwithstanding the above, for buefin tuna caught in the Adriatic Sea for the purpose of farming, the relevant CPC may define a tolerance level for specimens of bluefin tuna with a minimum size of 6.4 kg or 66 cm fork length, with a maximum of 7% of the quantities caught.
+Notwithstanding the above, for bluefin tuna caught in the Adriatic Sea for the purpose of farming, the relevant CPC may define a tolerance level for specimens of bluefin tuna with a minimum weight of 6.4 kg or 66 cm fork length, with a maximum of 7% by weight of the quantities caught by Croatian vessels.
 In addition, up to a maximum of 100 t of bluefin tuna weighing no less than 6.4 kg or 70 cm fork length can be caught by French baitboat vessels of an overall length of less than 17 m operating in the Bay of Biscay.

 30. CPCs concerned shall issue specific authorisations to vessels fishing under the derogations referred to in paragraph 29.
+In addition, fish below these minimum sizes that are discarded dead shall be counted against the CPC quota.